bnevis-i/edgex-docs/docs_src/design/adr/security/0017-consul-security.md

 the `Authorization: Bearer` header, or via a `?token=` query parameter (insecure).
-The API gateway should be configured to simply pass HTTP requests and rely on Consul's authentication mechanims for both API and UI accesses.
+The API gateway should be configured to simply pass HTTP requests and rely on Consul's authentication mechanisms for both API and UI accesses.
 For API accesses, the `X-Consul-Token` method should be used as it will not conflict with API Gateway authentication.
 For UI accesses, the Consul UI will prompt the user for an access token.